U.S. seeks North Korean amnesty for American jailed for 15 years

-SEOUL/WASHINGTON (Reuters) - North Korea sentenced an American citizen to 15 years of hard labor on Thursday for what it said were crimes against the state, prompting the United States to call for his immediate release to keep him from becoming a bargaining chip between the two countries.
+SEOUL/WASHINGTON (Reuters) - North Korea sentenced an American citizen to 15 years of hard labor on Thursday for crimes against the state, prompting a U.S. call for his amnesty in hopes of avoiding him becoming a bargaining chip between the two countries.

 Kenneth Bae, 44, was born in South Korea but is a naturalized U.S. citizen and studied psychology for two years at the University of Oregon.
 His sentencing comes after two months of saber-rattling that saw North Korea threaten the United States and South Korea with nuclear war.

 Pyongyang has previously tried to use American prisoners as negotiation assets in talks with Washington.
-Washington is not looking for an envoy to try to secure Bae’s release as it has sometimes done, said a U.S. official who spoke on condition of anonymity.
+A U.S. official, who spoke on condition of anonymity, said Washington was not currently looking for an envoy to try to secure Bae’s release as it has sometimes done.

 The official said the United States has sought in recent years to break out of a pattern of having to resolve repeated crises with North Korea through transactional deals.

-“We urge the DPRK (North Korea) to grant Mr. Bae amnesty and immediate release,” State Department deputy spokesman Patrick Ventrell said.
-It was not clear if Bae had been taken immediately to jail.
+“We urge the DPRK (North Korea) to grant Mr Bae amnesty and immediate release,” said State Department deputy spokesman Patrick Ventrell.

 Bruce Klingner, a former CIA North Korea analyst, dismissed the idea that Bae’s release would trigger the renewal of long-stalled diplomacy.